bungle/lua-resty-mlcache/README.md

 [![Build Status][badge-travis-image]][badge-travis-url]

-Fast multi-level key/value cache for OpenResty.
+Fast and automated multi-level cache for OpenResty.

-- Can cache scalar Lua types and tables.
-- Provides automatic caching level fallbacks: LRU > shm > callback.
-- Can invalidate cached entities accross workers via a custom IPC (inter-process communication) module.

-The cache level hierarchy is:
-1. **LRU**: Least Recently Used Lua-land cache using [lua-resty-lrucache] for fast lookup, without exhausting the workers Lua VM memory.
-2. **shm**: `lua_shared_dict` object to avoid running callback if another worker already did.
-3. **callback**: a custom function that will only be run by a single worker to avoid the dogpile effect (via [lua-resty-lock]).

-As illustrated here:
+This library can be can be manipulated as a key/value store caching scalar Lua types and tables, but is built on top of [lua_shared_dict] and [lua-resty-lrucache].
+This combination allows for extremely performant and flexible caching.

+Features:

+- Caching and negative caching with TTLs.
+- Built-in mutex via [lua-resty-lock] to prevent dog-pile effects to your database/backend on cache misses.
+- Built-in inter-workers communication to propagate cache evictions and allow workers to update their L1 (lua-resty-lru) caches upon changes (`set()`, `delete()`).
+- Multiple isolated instances can be created to hold various types of data while relying on the *same* lua_shared_dict L2 cache.

+Illustration of the various caching levels built into this library:

 ```
 ┌─────────────────────────────────────────────────┐
 │ Nginx                                           │
 │       ┌───────────┐ ┌───────────┐ ┌───────────┐ │
 │       │worker     │ │worker     │ │worker     │ │
-│ lvl 1 │           │ │           │ │           │ │
+│ L1    │           │ │           │ │           │ │
 │       │ Lua cache │ │ Lua cache │ │ Lua cache │ │
 │       └───────────┘ └───────────┘ └───────────┘ │
 │             │             │             │       │
 │             ▼             ▼             ▼       │
 │       ┌───────────────────────────────────────┐ │
 │       │                                       │ │
-│ lvl 2 │           lua_shared_dict             │ │
+│ L2    │           lua_shared_dict             │ │
 │       │                                       │ │
 │       └───────────────────────────────────────┘ │
 │                           │                     │